dikortis/LetsTalkETC/Episodes/Episode_12.md

-its value and proof you'd be stupid to do that so it shows a lot of character and I think that could be a unique opportunity to really um you know if you're in classic is one of the big boys and for one of the big boys to take a step forward and embrace an idea like this it's um it's a groundbreaking idea and it could really do a lot for the community and the interest in people coming in and I think there's a lot of
+its value and proof you'd be stupid to do that so it shows a lot of character and I think that could be a unique opportunity to really you know if you're in classic is one of the big boys and for one of the big boys to take a step forward and embrace an idea like this it's a groundbreaking idea and it could really do a lot for the community and the interest in people coming in and I think there's a lot of